Space launch: Definition of outer space

 In 2009, scientists reported detailed measurements with a Supra-Thermal Ion Imager (an instrument that measures the direction and speed of ions), which allowed them to establish a boundary at 118 km above Earth.
 The boundary represents the midpoint of a gradual transition over tens of kilometers from the relatively gentle winds of the Earth's atmosphere to the more violent flows of charged particles in space, which can reach speeds well over 268 m/s.

 Energy

-Therefore, by definition for spaceflight to occur, sufficient altitude is necessary.
-This implies a minimum gravitational potential energy needs to be overcome: for the Kármán line this is approximately 1 MJ/kg.
+By definition for spaceflight to occur, sufficient altitude is necessary.
+This implies a minimum gravitational potential energy needs to be overcome: for the Kármán line; this is approximately 1 MJ/kg.

 W=mgh, m=1 kg, g=9.82 m/s2, h=105m.